0xShack/EthPriceAnalysisReport/README.md

 Web scraping script for etherscan.io.
 Retrieves block data listed on https://etherscan.io/blocks.

 ## etherscan_scrape.py
-Scrapes block data from etherscan\\
+Scrapes block data from etherscan\n
 output: blocks.csv

 ## txn_scrape.py
-Scrapes transactions from each row in etherscan and appends to blocks.csv a list of list of tuples with (method_name, to_address, from_address, value)
+Scrapes transactions from each row in etherscan and appends to blocks.csv a list of list of tuples with (method_name, to_address, from_address, value)\n
 output: new_blocks.csv